Sehilius/EasyDialogue-UE5/README.md

 # EasyDialogue for UE5

 Unreal Version: UE 5.1.1

 Currently Compatible Platforms: Windows

-EasyDialogue is plugin that provides the architecture of a dialogue system, together with a lot of customizability.
+EasyDialogue is a plugin that provides the architecture of a dialogue system, together with a lot of customizability.

 ## Features